codefresh-io/docs.codefresh.io/_docs/administration/single-sign-on/sso-azure.md

 {:start="3"}
 1. To add the new application, select **+ New registration**.
-   Enter a name for the application, e.g. *Codefresh, and retain default settings for all other options.
+   Enter a name for the application, e.g. Codefresh, and for all other options, retain default settings.

    {% include image.html
   lightbox="true"